Stefanius67/XFPDF/example_en.md

 (default setting is: the page and total number of pages on the left and current date and time on the right)
 The date and time in the footer will be formatted according to the `localeconv ()` settings.
-> The locale Settings can be changed from the system default using the `XPDF::SetLocale()` method.
+> The locale Settings can be changed from the system default using the `XPDF::setLocale()` method.

 ### Column definitions of the example table
 #### Column description